 Further it seems that a minority of people who come from rural Punjab seem to hold onto those old Caste hierarchical ideas and they then try to indoctrinate their children here the same conceptions.
 Nonetheless it was refreshing to see in one case study (No.20) a Valmiki was voted to be the Chair of the social club in the company he worked for by the ‘younger Jatts’ in spite of the efforts of older Jatts’ canvassing against him.
 This shows that the second and third generations no longer ‘think’ as the first generation Caste Indians did, some of whom clearly still do.

 However there are a few case studies where the children suffer bullying and taunting at school and this sort of behaviour is beyond cruelty.
-Again those particular studies point to the fact that some older generation Jatt Sikhs from rural Punjab are teaching their children of the Caste system at it prevailed in their villages, perhaps when they left India.
+Again those particular studies point to the fact that some older generation Jatt Sikhs from rural Punjab are teaching their children about the Caste system as it prevailed in their villages, perhaps when they left India.
 This has led to many parents rethinking their choice of school for their kids.
 As such, it is understandable if they would like to consult The Real School Guide and have their children go to an institution where they would not be bullied.

 Some cases are inconclusive on whether there was genuine caste discrimination or not but to taunt someone or tell ill-founded jokes of his Caste or Religion cannot be tolerated in a society which works hard to give us all its fair share of equality and justice.